12 Ways to Save at Christmas + Free Christmas Budget Planner

 At the end of this post is a free Christmas budget planner to help you do this step, but here’s how I create a Christmas plan.

-First, check out the article How to Give Thoughtful Gifts People Will Love, and then write a list of recipients and gift ideas for each.
+First, check out the article How to Give Thoughtful Gifts People Will Love.
+Why?
+It shares ideas for choosing gifts that people will love.
+Then, write a list of the people you want to give gifts to this year, and some gift ideas for each person.

-Once you have the gift planned, add other items to the budget like gift wrap, Christmas food, and decorations.
+Once you have the gift planned, you can add other items to the budget like gift wrap, Christmas food, and decorations to get a full picture of your planned Christmas spending.
 Travelling to see family this Christmas?
 It helps to add travel costs to your Christmas budget.

-Once you have a total spending amount for your Christmas budget, think about whether it’s affordable.
+Once you have a total spending amount for your Christmas budget, you’re then in a position to think about whether it works within your budget.
 You may need to massage your list, look for bargains, or get creative (see tips below) to stay within your budget.

 One great way to budget for gifts is to ask your recipients what they want.
 You may be surprised.
 My brother has asked for socks and jocks three years running.
 He’d rather save on necessities by getting them as gifts, so he can spend his own money on stuff he really wants.

-I know this sounds harsh, but once you’ve written a list of recipients, start crossing people off.
+I know this sounds harsh, but once you’ve written a list of recipients, the best way to save money is to start crossing people off.

 Do you really need to buy a gift for Joe in accounts?

-Can you write a heartfelt thank you letter to your child’s teacher instead of buying them more stuff they don’t need or want?
+Can you write a heartfelt thank you letter to your child’s teacher instead of buying them more stuff they don’t need?

-Gift-giving should be meaningful, not done because it’s expected.
+I think gift-giving should be meaningful, not done just because it’s expected.

 3. Buy Budget-Friendly Christmas Gifts in Bulk